 In connection with a merger involving banks, the Swiss Financial Market Supervisory Authority (FINMA) has the power to clear a merger that it deems necessary for reasons of creditor protection, which takes precedence over competition issues.
 In those cases, FINMA replaces ComCo, which is given a right of consultation only.
-This provision was applied for the first time in the ongoing merger between UBS and Credit Suisse.
+This provision was applied for the first time on 19 March 2023, when FINMA approved the early completion of the takeover of Credit Suisse by UBS.

-Economic efficiencies

-To what extent does the authority take into account economic efficiencies in the review process?
+Economic efficiencies To what extent does the authority take into account economic efficiencies in the review process?